eda-ricercatore/admin-notes/skill-set/domain-specific/lower-level-sw-dev/devops-devsecops-itops.md

 	- Curiosity towards new technology and willingness to learn
 	- Team working will be essential since you will also support other colleagues
 + skill set:
-	- Monitoring/logging systems, such as the ELK Stack (or Elastic stack).
+	- Monitoring/logging systems, such as the ELK Stack (or Elastic stack) [WikipediaContributors2022b].
 		* visualize application monitoring
 		* visualize infrastructure monitoring
 		* faiciliate troubleshooting